miyamam/InvokeV-Container/README_E.md

 "C:\Users\(logined user name)\Documents\WindowsPowerShell\Modules\InvokeVContainer\InvokeVContainer.psm1"

 Note:
-- If you have already installed Docker-PowerShell of Windows container, you need uninstall Docker-PowerShell with the command "Uninstall-Module Docker" or "Remove-Module Docker".
+- If you have already installed Windows's container Docker-PowerShell, you need to uninstall Docker-PowerShell with the command "Uninstall-Module Docker" or "Remove-Module Docker".
-- If you change InvokeVContainer.psm1, You shold reload the module with command "Remove-Module *"
+- If you change InvokeVContainer.psm1, You should reload the module with command "Remove-Module *"
 - When you Uninstall, just delete repositry folder and InvokeVContainer.psm1 file.